-Yoga for digestion: Can yoga heal your gut?
+Yoga for digestion: Can yoga support your gut health?

-Yoga for digestion and how it can help your body process food, improve blood flow, and reduce stress.
+Yoga for digestion and how it can help your body process food, support blood flow, and maintain calm

-Looking for ways to heal your gut?
+Looking for ways to support your gut health?
 Yoga may be the answer.
-Practicing yoga for digestion helps food move through your system, reduces bloating and constipation, and by increasing blood flow and reducing stress, can improve your overall gut health.
+Practicing yoga for digestion helps food move through your system, supports with bloating and constipation, and by increasing blood flow and supporting with tension, can improve your overall gut health.
 In this article, we’ll give you an overview of the benefits of yoga for your gut health, recommend some yoga poses for digestion to try out, and touch on the importance of breathing techniques (‘pranayama’).

 * This article is for informational purposes only.
 It’s not intended to constitute or be a substitute for professional medical advice, diagnosis, or treatment.